 Many homeowners take out an escrow account with their mortgage lenders to cover their property tax payments.
 Under such an arrangement, lenders pay homeowners' property taxes.
 Homeowners cover this by paying more each month when they write out their mortgage loan payments.

 That means if you have to pay $3,000 each year in property taxes that your monthly mortgage payment will include an additional escrow payment of $250 to cover them.

-In considering property taxes, it is important to remember that the 2017 Tax Cuts and Jobs Act put a $10,000 cap on the State and Local Taxes (SALT) deduction for federal taxes.
+In considering property taxes, it is best to remember that the 2017 Tax Cuts and Jobs Act put a $10,000 cap on the State and Local Taxes (SALT) deduction for federal taxes.
 Property taxes are part of that equation, along with income and sales taxes.

 If you take out a mortgage to finance your home, you will also have to pay for a homeowner's insurance policy.
 No mortgage lender will lend you money without one.